haochunchang/benedict-foodie-management/README.md

     - Description box for text
     - Satisfaction score 1-5 to evaluate how Benedict likes it
     - A photo to show the content
+- Use cases:
+    1. I can click the calendar box and pop up a form to fill in today's food name, description, score and upload photo.
+    2. I can create food through another button to add my current stocking of food.

 ---
 - Evolving data model and interfaces